1979 - 1986

 Doug Orilio - Drums

-Additional members. through the years. included: guitarists Rob Dean, Steve Lynch and Jeff Gilbert, vocalists Cindy Hope and Peggy Max, and drummer Chris Schendel
+Additional members through the years included: guitarists Rob Dean, Steve Lynch, and Jeff Gilbert, vocalists Cindy Hope and Peggy Max, and drummer Chris Schendel.

 Three of Vivabeat's original members died of AIDS, Alec Murphy in 1986, Connie de Silva in 1991 and Terrance Robay in 1994.
 Original Vivabeat drummer, Doug "Bug" Orilio, passed away on January 13, 2021, from complications related to a motorcycle accident decades earlier.
+Guitarist Jeff Gilbert left us during the pandemic.